Chapter 48 BWV 66 Erfreut euch, ihr Herzen

 Indeed the ‘discourse’ nature of these texts should alert us to their secular genesis.
-This approach seems to have been less common in the conservative Leipzig churches than in secular congratulatory or wedding pieces perhaps because of their operatic implications.
-Bach did compose four dialogue cantatas for Christ and the Soul at a later stage but they were not common in the first cycle and completely absent from the second.
+This approach may have been less common in the conservative Leipzig churches than in secular congratulatory or wedding pieces, perhaps because of their operatic implications.
+Bach did compose dialogue cantatas for Christ and the Soul at a later stage but they were not common in the first cycle and completely absent from the second.

 But whatever the background to it may have been, one is grateful not to have lost C 66, a work bubbling with energy and invention.
 Like C 31 it is a predominantly major-mode work, proclaiming the elation of the Easter resurrection and the implications it has for mankind.
 Additionally, it takes the basic shape of the cantata which Bach was later to utilise for some time, particularly in the second cycle i.e. opening chorus and closing four-part chorale separated by a group of recitatives and arias, one of the latter frequently being a duet.

 The chorus must surely count as one of the longest and most exhilarating of Bach’s early works.
 It shares characteristics with the opening movement of the first cantata of the Christmas Oratorio, the da capo structure, the same key and time signature as well as repeated note figurations and great swirling scale passages on the strings and wind.
 One wonders if Bach had the one in mind when he composed the other.
 The cantata movement is, incredibly, even longer than that from the Oratorio by about twenty five percent!